07th-mod/tatarigoroshi/README.md

 # Credits

-- GuraMan - For making the graphics mod
+- @DoctorDiablo - For making the graphics mod
-- enumag - For coding the new automation script
+- @enumag - For coding the new automation script
 - Anon - For giving us the PS3 files and scripts